-Parents will utilize an Electronic Management System to submit reimbursement requests for students.
+Parents will utilize the E-Grants Management System to submit reimbursement requests for students.
+Parents will need to create a new user account and login with their email/password.

-To ensure timely processing, all reimbursement requests must be completed and submitted to OPI by the 25th of the month for processing after the 10th of the following month.
+To ensure timely processing, all reimbursement requests must be completed and submitted to OPI by the 25th of the month for processing on the 10th of the following month.
 This timeline allows OPI to review all receipts for accuracy or request additional information as necessary.